-2.4.3 Park-and-Ride Lot Build Alternatives
+2.4.4 Park-and-Ride Lot Build Alternatives

-Three concept alternatives were developed to address vehicular circulation through the northern lots, also referred to as Lots 1, 2, and 3 in the figure provided.
+Three concept alternatives were developed to address vehicular circulation through the northern lots.
 Each of the alternatives includes a realignment of Access Road to provide for a straighter geometry and adjusts the parking areas and other roadway connections as necessary.
 Specifically, the parking spaces provided in Lot 3 will be shifted west and accommodated in the area currently identified as Lots 1 and 2.
-Each alternative also provides additional sidewalk throughout the northern parking areas, identifies crosswalks, and proposes a canopy for the sidewalks connecting the train station to the newly created area underneath the expanded Broward Blvd. bridge structure.
-The primary difference between these alternatives is the proposed location of the 95 Express Bus stops and the use of the newly created space underneath the expanded Broward Blvd. bridge structure.
+Each alternative also provides additional sidewalk throughout the northern parking areas, identifies crosswalks, and proposes a canopy for the sidewalks connecting the train station to the newly created area underneath the expanded Broward Boulevard bridge structure.

+The primary difference between these alternatives is the proposed location of the 95 Express Bus stops and the use of the newly created space underneath the expanded Broward Boulevard bridge structure.
 These alternatives are concepts and the details of the improvements will be determined as part of the Design phase of the project.

-2.4.3.1 Park-and-Ride Alternative 1
+Park-and-Ride Alternative 1

-The 95 Express Bus stop in the northern parking area is retained in its current location and a Kiss-and-Ride facility is provided on the opposite side of the existing bus stop.
-The 95 Express Bus stops currently located on Access Road just south of the Broward Blvd. bridge structure are relocated north to allow for passenger loading underneath the expanded bridge structure.
+The 95 Express Bus stop in the northern parking area is retained in its current location and a Park-and-Ride facility is provided on the opposite side of the existing bus stop.
+The 95 Express Bus stops currently located on Access Road just south of the Broward Boulevard bridge structure are relocated north to allow for passenger loading underneath the expanded bridge structure.
 A traffic signal is proposed at the intersection of Access Road with the roadway that provides ingress and egress from I-95 on the north side of the parking area to accommodate left turns by transit vehicles.
-The additional space provided underneath the bridge structure is not identified for any specific use aside from being reserved to accommodate an elevator and other access features to allow for a transfer between the possible future transit station in the median of Broward Blvd. and this lower level.
+The additional space provided underneath the bridge is not identified for any specific use aside from being reserved to accommodate an elevator and other access features to allow for a transfer between the possible future transit station in the median of Broward Boulevard and this lower level.
+These concepts are illustrated in Figure 7.